Tim Metzgen with his wife Sara Murtadha Sulaiman, eldest daughter Jenna Amelia and baby daughter Mia Summer Sulaiman Metzgen.

-The family have no plans on moving in the immediate future.
+The family has no plans on moving in the immediate future.
 “We’re both in financial services so this is the right place for us,” says Sarah.
 “Jenna has just started a great school here too.
 It’s hard to live anywhere else once you’ve lived in London.”

-Also from Oman are the Al-Khaburi Family.
+Also from Oman is the Al-Khaburi Family.